-- 24-week (6 month) follow-up period after the last dose of pegcetacoplan
+- 8-week follow-up period after the last dose of pegcetacoplan

 Study participants who are benefiting medically from the investigational medication may be able to participate in a long-term extension study after completing the 1-year study treatment period, where they will continue receiving pegcetacoplan.

-Study participants will have approximately 14 in-clinic visits during the 1-year study treatment period and 6 visits during the 6-month follow-up period.
+Study participants will have approximately 14 in-clinic visits during the 1-year study treatment period and 3 visits during the 8 week follow-up period.
 For those who join the long-term extension study, there will be in-clinic visits approximately every 3 months.